ALPHACamp/ios-bootcamp-app/README.md

 $ pod install
 ```

-Now you can open bomdic.xcworkspace
+Now you can open ALPHACampApp.xcworkspace

 # Update to latest version